mentainha/m3o/apps/home/README.md

-# API Ingress
+# M3O Home

-Ingress for M3O services
+The home for apps, functions and more

 ## Overview

-The M3O API Ingress is a single entrypoint for apps, functions and more hosted on the M3O platform.
+The M3O Home app is a single entrypoint for apps, functions and more hosted on the M3O platform.

-Supported endpoints below:
+Supported features below:

 - [apps](#apps)
 - [functions](#functions)